interlock-network/interlock-docs/whitepaper.md

 catholic church lost half of its believers to the various protestant denominations.
 The feudal and heriditary paradigms of Europe were eroded and overthrown by the steady growth of capitalism.
-The industrial capitalist paradigm had, after the Great Depression, given birth to both fascism and communism.
-And the surviving contenders of the Second World War, created the Cold War (i.e. bipolar) paradigm.
+The industrial capitalist paradigm had given birth to both fascism and communism after the Great Depression.
+And the surviving contenders of the Second World War created the Cold War (i.e. bipolar) paradigm.
 This paradigm collapsed into one of globalisation and informationalism.
-New gods for old.
+Trading new gods for old.

 Trust, just like a paradigm, is powered by *belief*.
-You cross the street with minimal anxiety because you trust the drivers to be sober enough to obey the traffic laws (also a good example of a paradigm).
+You cross the street with minimal anxiety because you trust the drivers to be sober enough to obey the traffic laws (also another good example of a paradigm).
 You use the same two passwords on every site because you trust that the programmers that made the site have a minimal level of technical competence and a minimal regard for your security and privacy.
-Some Runescape-playing twelve-year-old kid drops all their hard-earned loot in front of another player and presses `Alt-F4` because that other player told them it was a glitch that would duplicate all of the items in their inventory &mdash; that kid *trusted* someone who was *untrustworthy*, and learned a *painful* but *important* lesson about
+Some Runescape-playing twelve-year-old kid drops all their hard-earned loot in front of another player and presses `Alt-F4` because the other player told them it was a glitch that would duplicate all of the items in their inventory &mdash; that kid *trusted* someone who was *untrustworthy*, and learned a *painful* but *important* lesson about